PoonLab/clmp/INSTALL.md

     ```
     xcodebuild -version
     ```

-3. Installing Command Line Tools
+3. Installing the Command Line Tools.
 Go to http://developer.apple.com/downloads and sign in with your Apple ID (the same one you use for iTunes and app purchases).
 Search for "command line tools" (in the search field on the left), then click on version corresponding to the installed version of Xcode and click on the the .dmg link to download it.
 Run the .dmg and follow the generated prompts to the end of installation.

 4. Installing Homebrew
     ```
     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"